zyedidia/eget/README.md

 ### Does this work only for GitHub repositories?

 At the moment Eget only supports searching GitHub releases and direct URLs.
 If you provide a direct URL instead of a GitHub repository, Eget will skip the detection phase and download directly from the given URL.

+### How can I make my software compatible with Eget?

+Eget should work out-of-the-box with many methods for releasing software, and does not require that you build your release process for Eget in particular.
+However, here are some rules that will guarantee compatibility with Eget.

+* Provide your pre-built binaries as GitHub release assets.
+* Format the system name as `OS_Arch` and include it in every pre-built binary name.
+Supported OSes are `darwin`/`macos`, `windows`, `linux`, `netbsd`, `openbsd`, `freebsd`, `android`, `illumos`, `solaris`, `plan9`.
+Supported architectures are `amd64`, `i386`, `arm`, `arm64`, `riscv64`.
+* If desired, include `*.sha256` files for each asset, containing the SHA-256 checksum of each asset.
+These checksums will be automatically verified by Eget.
+* Include only a single executable or appimage per system in each release archive.
+* Use `.tar.gz`, `.tar.bz2`, `.tar`, or `.zip` for archives.
+You may also directly upload the executable without an archive, or a compressed executable ending in `.gz` or `.bz2`.

 # Contributing